John Lucian concentrates his practice on bankruptcy and financial services litigation, including:

 - representing lenders in out-of-court restructurings and workouts

 - exercising UCC Article 9 remedies and enforcing secured creditor rights

 - prosecuting and defending complex financial services litigation

-As a former trial attorney with the U.S. Department of Justice, John also handles a variety of litigation matters in federal and state courts throughout the region.
+As a former trial attorney with the U.S. Department of Justice, John handles a variety of financial services litigation matters in federal and state courts throughout the country.

-John regularly speaks and writes on litigation and financial services topics.
+John regularly speaks and writes on bankruptcy and financial services topics.